Radox96/PathoVision/ROADMAP.md

 - Create Installation instructions for PlantCV on  AWS Cloud9

 #### Milestone: First steps
-- Analyze first Test images: lesion size in relation to leaf area
+- Analyse first Test images: lesion size in relation to leaf area

 #### Milestone: Taking it further
-- Analyze multiple leaves in one image
+- Analyse multiple leaves in one image

 ###### Further milestones will be added along the road